-We may still be firmly ensconced in Winter, but if you’re even remotely green-fingered your thoughts are bound to be turning to what plants you want to grow this year.
-I’ve already spent a lovely afternoon with the kids planning what to grow on their plots and a couple of evenings working out what I want to grow in our garden and allotment over the coming months.
-I’ve done my seed order and now it’s a case of waiting for the weather to oblige – roll on Spring!
+We may still be trying to wave goodbye to winter, but if you’re even remotely green-fingered your thoughts are bound to be turning to what plants you want to grow this year.
+I’ve already spent a lovely afternoon with the kids planning what to grow on their plots, and a couple of evenings working out what I want to grow in our garden and allotment over the coming months.
+I’ve done my seed order and now it’s a case of waiting for the weather to oblige – roll on spring!

-If you’re going to grow any plants from seed you can make life easier and increase your chances of success by having the right basic kit before you start.
-While you’re impatiently waiting to get started on the planting it’s a good time to review your kit and make any additions if required.
-Here are my top tips for what you need when it comes to seed growing.
+If you’re going to grow any plants from seed, you can make life easier and increase your chances of success by having the right basic kit before you start.
+While you’re impatiently waiting to get started on the planting, it’s a good time to review your kit and make any additions if required.
+Here are my top tips for what you need when it comes to growing seeds.

 You can’t fill pots with compost without one of these – well you can, but your hands will get pretty mucky!
 Try to choose one with a strong scoop and a smooth handle which feels comfortable in your hand.